diodesign/diosix/docs/architecture.md

 acts as the progenitor for all other guests, similar to how the `init` process functions in Unix-like operating systems.

-Any VM can fork itself or manage its direct children, including starting, stopping, killing, or rebooting them.
+Any guest VM, starting with the Root VM, can fork itself or manage its direct children, including starting, stopping, killing, or rebooting them.
 A parent VM is entirely responsible for the lifecycle and resources of its descendants.
 This recursive structure delegates resource management to the parent VMs rather than maintaining a global state in the hypervisor.

 ---